Imbalance-VLM/Imbalance-VLM/README.md

 + PyTorch 2.0
 + CUDA 11.8

-For reproduction, you can create our exact same environment with:
+To reproduce our results, you can create our exact same conda environment with:
 ```shell
 conda env create -f environment.yml
 ```